abbi-codes/CCC/README.md

-In this repository, you will find my solutions to the Canadian Computing Contests.
-For the year 2025, 2024, and 2023, you will find my live contest codes.
+In this repository, you will find my coding projects.
+From my solutions to the Canadian Computing Contests to the funsies I built through programming!
+For the year 2025, 2024, and 2023, you will find my live CCC contest codes.
 Hope this helps!